matthieu-m/rfcs/text/0000-pi-types.md

 ## Expression reduction rules

 We might want to have expression reduction rules beyond the basic const folding.
-This would allow certain symbolic comparation to improve.
+This would allow certain symbolic comparison to improve.

     DistributiveMultiplicationLhs:
       c(a + b) ↦ ca + cb